Review of the Nerf Ultra One Blaster

 Review: Nerf Ultra One

-Summary: Launched in 2019 as part of the brand new Ultra series, the Nerf Ultra One is a semi-automatic flywheel powered blaster with a 25-dart drum.
+Summary: Launched in 2019 as part of the unique Ultra series, the Nerf Ultra One is a semi-automatic flywheel-powered blaster with a 25-dart drum.
 It’s a comfortable blaster with great looks, but it lacks in performance.

 Author: Thomas Dunnett